 Ruth B. Mandel

-During Mandel's tenure as Eagleton director, the Institute has launched new research and education initiatives in youth political engagement, immigrant political behavior, governors and state executive leadership, and ethics in government.
-Eagleton's education programs for Rutgers graduate and undergraduate students have grown, and the Institute has expanded its state and national outreach and service with visible public programs and social media communications.
+Ruth B. Mandel served as director of the Eagleton Institute of Politics from 1995 to 2019.
+During her tenure, Eagleton launched new research and education initiatives in youth political engagement, governors and state executive leadership, science and politics, immigrant political behavior, and ethics in government.
+The Institute’s education programs for Rutgers graduate and undergraduate students expanded in size and scope, attracting support from new state and private resources.
+In honor of its 60th anniversary in 2016, Eagleton launched the Rutgers-Eagleton Washington Internship Program, providing summer stipends to support undergraduates enrolled on any Rutgers campus.
+The Institute expanded its state and national outreach and service with visible public programs and social media communications under Mandel’s leadership.

-As a founder and director of Eagleton's Center for American Women and Politics (CAWP) from 1971 through 1994, Mandel built a national center with multi-faceted research/education/ public service and information programs about women's political participation, a subject previously unexplored.
-She remains affiliated with CAWP as a senior scholar, teaching and writing about leadership, with emphasis on U.S. women's political history, women as political candidates and officeholders, women's political networks, and the "gender gap."
-Mandel is the author of numerous publications about women's changing political roles, including In the Running: The New Woman Candidate, the first book-length account of women's experiences as candidates for political office.
+As a founder and director of Eagleton’s Center for American Women and Politics (CAWP) from 1971 through 1994, Mandel built a national center with multi-faceted research/education/ public service and information programs about women’s political participation, a subject previously unexplored.
+She remains affiliated with CAWP as a senior scholar, teaching and writing about leadership and emphasizing U.S. women’s political history.
+She is the author of numerous publications about women’s changing political roles, including In the Running: The New Woman Candidate, the first book-length account of women’s experiences as candidates for political office.